How to Fix NVIDIA Driver Crashing in Windows 10

 There is something wrong with the new versions of NVIDIA drivers.
-After the installation of Windows 10 from Windows 8.1, your PC may malfunction and experience some problems regarding the graphics and the drivers.
-It includes freezing of your PC, blacking out of the screen, and driver crashing depending on the graphics card and the drivers you have on your PC.
-It not only affects the program you’re working on but also affects the background processes.
+After installing Windows 10 from Windows 8.1, your PC may malfunction and experience problems regarding the graphics and the drivers.
+It includes freezing your PC, blacking out of the screen, and driver crashing depending on the graphics card and the drivers you have on your PC.
+It affects the program you’re working on and the background processes.
 Thus, you must know how to Fix NVIDIA Driver Crashing.
+Also, you may like to know which Nvidia is better, GTX or RTX.

 See Also: How To Tell If A Graphics Card Is Bad I Here Are Five Ways To Know